gatsbyjs/gatsby/docs/blog/2018-04-04-gatsby-contentful-starter-tutorial/index.md

 _This blog post was originally posted on the [Contentful Docs](https://www.contentful.com/r/knowledgebase/gatsbyjs-and-contentful-in-five-minutes/)_

-Working with React and having an emphasis on speedy performance, GatsbyJS is a promising static site generator that allows you to connect your projects to a variety of APIs and data sources; including Contentful’s content infrastructure.
+Working with React and having an emphasis on speedy performance, Gatsby is a promising static site generator that allows you to connect your projects to a variety of APIs and data sources; including Contentful’s content infrastructure.

-This piece will walk you through getting your GatsbyJS website up and running with Contentful.
-Contentful makes it easy for you to focus on developing beautiful, well-performing websites while we deliver the content - this makes us a great companion to the full-fledged static content authoring experience offered by GatsbyJS.
+This piece will walk you through getting your Gatsby website up and running with Contentful.
+Contentful makes it easy for you to focus on developing beautiful, well-performing websites while we deliver the content - this makes us a great companion to the full-fledged static content authoring experience offered by Gatsby.

 Here’s an overview of what’s involved: